Discover Your Path

 The focus of our teaching, research, and service efforts is always on the students.
 We work collaboratively to encourage students to broaden their educational experiences.
 The faculty from the Departments of Curriculum & Instruction, Educational Leadership, and Kinesiology provide programs of study at the undergraduate, graduate, and doctoral levels.
 The faculty provides courses that incorporate diverse teaching styles and methodologies in an effort to enrich the lives of their students and prepare them to meet life's challenges.

-The College of Education and Health Professions is, indeed, a place where students come first.
+The College of Education is, indeed, a place where students come first.
 Not only are the faculty student centered, but the advisors and counselors help guide students through their programs of study from their first course with the college to their graduation day.
 Additionally, Career Services offers students assistance with interview skills, job placement, and counseling for lifetime learning.

 Good luck as you begin your journey.